Google Translate Disclaimer

 Spatial Map

-The new Spatial Map enhances the interactive map-based experience for pipeline activities in the IRIS system with the following highlights:
+The Spatial Map enhances the interactive map-based experience for pipeline activities in the IRIS system with the following highlights:

 • Provides a GIS Map screen within the IRIS application for authenticated IRIS users.